 Even with a super simple, basic stitch you can make an amazing blanket if you have a yarn that is soft and has a built-in color variation.

-These yarns come with colors that are picked by designers to compliment and contrast each other in a very lovely way, making any project, even really basic one, look unique and custom.
+These yarns come with colors that are picked by designers to compliment and contrast each other in a very lovely way, making any project, even really basic one, look unique and custom as the color changes will never be the same in every stitch pattern.

 Another consideration you want to give to your yarn choice is its thickness.
-If you are really short on time, a thick, bulky yarn will help you crochet a blanket fast since every stitch will be large making every row 2-3 times taller than if you used a regular thinner yarn.
+If you are really short on time, a thick, chunky yarn will help you crochet a blanket fast since every stitch will be large making every row 2-3 times taller than if you used a regular thinner yarn.
+Bulky weight yarn will usually say size 5 or 6 on its label.

 Pick a hook to crochet the blanket